fedackb/yavne/README.md

 ### **Update Vertex Normals** ##

 It is necessary to recalculate vertex normals after making changes to geometry.
-Two options are available for adjusting how the calculation is performed.
+Options are available for adjusting how the calculation is performed.

 **Linked Face Weights** factor the areas of adjacent faces into the calculation of face weighted vertex normals.
 For instance, all coplanar face areas are summed when this option is enabled and the corresponding link angle is set to zero degrees.